3ee-Games/prompts/README.md

 # Stable Diffusion Prompts for Image Generation 📝

-A comprehensive guide to crafting effective prompts for stable diffusion.
+A comprehensive guide to crafting effective prompts in Stable Diffusion.

 ## Table of Contents